GrupoDiana/BRT-Documentation/docs/library/index.md

 - [BRIR](../library/service-modules/service-brir.md): Stores room-related impulse responses indexed by azimuth and elevation.
 - [DirectivityTF](../library/service-modules/service-directivity-tf.md): Stores transfer functions of a sound source based on the position of the listener and the sources.
 - [SOSFilters](../library/service-modules/service-sos-filters.md): Stores coefficients for second-order sections of a filter, which can be fixed or vary based on distance, azimuth, and/or elevation.
+- [AmbisonicBIR](./service-modules/service-ambisonic-bir.md): Stores the impulse responses of the virtual loudspeakers in the ambisonic domains, in order to achieve a process with simultaneous impulse responses convolution and ambisonic decoding.
 ---

 ## Usage